 Government or public figures implicated in a scandal may take a variety of approaches.
 Some may deny all charges, while others offer no comment.
 At a minimum, it is often advisable to consult with an attorney before making public admissions.
-However, the Travis County district attorney did none of these actions.
+However, Travis County district attorney Rosemary Lehmberg did none of these actions.

 The district attorney was recently arrested on driving while intoxicated charges.
 Authorities received a 911 call around 10:45 p.m. on a Friday night, reporting a four-door Lexus driving erratically, weaving, and possibly crossing into oncoming traffic at certain points.
 When the police arrived and pulled the car over, they discovered its driver was the local district attorney.